gi0baro/poetry-bin/README.md

 or you might want to use [Homebrew](https://brew.sh/):

-    brew install gi0baro/poetry-bin/poetry-bin
+    brew install gi0baro/tap/poetry-bin

 or you can manually download the packages from the [releases page](https://github.com/gi0baro/poetry-bin/releases).

-> **Note:** only x86 builds for Linux and MacOS are currently available.
+> **Note:** only x86 builds for Linux, MacOS and Windows are currently available.